lsalases/bhcycler/README.md

 Cycler to submit jobs iteratively on BlueHive (with OpenMM templates).

-The cycler consists of 2 bash scripts (cycle and cycler.sh) + a python template file (PREFIX.py) that work together to run an interation or cycle of a simulation.
+The cycler consists of 2 bash scripts (cycle and cycler.sh) + a python template file (PREFIX.py) that work together to run an iteration or cycle of a simulation.
 Below is a quick description of each of these
 files: